 Once you have an API with authenticated access, the next thing to do is to describe your API so that Logic Apps, Power Automate, or Power Apps can communicate with your API.
 The following approaches are supported:

 - An OpenAPI definition (formerly known as a Swagger file)

 - A Postman collection

-Custom connectors are used the same way Microsoft-managed connector are used.
-You will need to create a connection to your API and then you can use that connection to call any operations that you have exposed in your custom connector.
+Custom connectors are used the same way Microsoft-managed connectors are used.
+You'll need to create a connection to your API and then you can use that connection to call any operations that you've exposed in your custom connector.

 - Use a custom connector from a flow